mykeychain/wonderwall-frontend/README.md

 # Wonderwall

 Wonderwall is a full-stack application that redesigns and updates the CAISO OASIS application.
-Wonderwall utilizes a React frontend and a Flask RESTful API.
-For ease of deployment, the frontend and backend reposities are separate.
-The backend repository can be accessed [here](https://github.com/mykeychain/CAISO-live-scrape-backend).
+Wonderwall utilizes a React frontend and a Flask RESTful backend API.
+For ease of deployment, the backend repository has been separated and can be accessed [here](https://github.com/mykeychain/CAISO-live-scrape-backend).

-Wonderwall allows you to search for System Load and Resource Schedule, Locational Marginal Prices, Transmission Loss from geographical nodes all over California's power grid.
-The app offers the capability to update data live depending on the market type chosen (RTM updates every 5 minutes).
-Each report also includes a graphical representation of the data that utilizes the Apex Charts library.
+Wonderwall allows you to search for System Load and Resource Schedule, Locational Marginal Prices, and Transmission Loss from geographical nodes all over California's power grid.
+The app offers the option to update data live depending on the market type chosen (RTM updates every 5 minutes).
+Each report also utilizes the Apex Charts library to include a graphical representation of the data.

 You can view the deployed website [here](https://mikechang-wonderwall.surge.sh/).